cloudwego/cloudwego.github.io/content/en/docs/volo/volo-http/overview/_index.md

   providing the most ergonomic and intuitive coding experience possible.
   Therefore, we make ease of use one of our most important goals.

-  For example, we provide the volo command line tool for bootstraping HTTP projects.
+  For example, we provide the volo command line tool for bootstrapping HTTP projects.

   You can add any type that implements the **Extractor trait** to the request parameters in the handler to use it as needed, and you can also return any type that implements `IntoResponse` as a handler.